Selkie Project – Development of a streamlined commercialisation pathway for the Marine Renewable Energy (MRE) Industry

 Selecting, modifying, and researching existing and new sensors.
 Testing the sensors in the open sea.

 WP8 – Installation, Operations, Maintenance and logistics Models and Pilot applications – UCC and SU

 Design and create new tools for O&M, logistics, and installation of wave and tidal energy devices.
 Test and validate the models.

 WP9 – Sustainability – UCC

-Create sustainability committee and plan to form a broad post-project road map for Ireland and Wales.
-The Selkie aims of the acceleration to commercialisation of the business opportunities in Ireland Wales will be aligned with the smart specialisation strategy going forward.
+Create a sustainability committee and plan to form a broad post-project road map for Ireland and Wales.
+The Selkie aims of the acceleration to commercialization of the business opportunities in Ireland Wales will be aligned with the smart specialisation strategy going forward.